origolab/documents/Private-Transaction-Protocol.md

 ### Balancing Value

-`balancing_value` indicates how values are transferred between public balance and private notes.
-A positive `balancing_value` transfers value from private input to public balance; a negative `balancing_value` transfers value from public account to private output.
+`balancing_value` indicates how values are transferred between public account and private notes.
+A positive `balancing_value` transfers value from private input to public account; a negative `balancing_value` transfers value from public account to private output.

 ### Binding Signature